teereks/telegraf-installer/README.md

 # Telegraf-Installer

-This script enables user to install `Telegraf` on Debian and Ubuntu using simple and effective text-based user interface (TUI) using `whiptail`.
+This script enables user to install `Telegraf` on Debian and Ubuntu systems with the help of simple and effective text-based user interface (TUI) using `whiptail`.

-> **Note:**
-> Parts of this script are borrowed directly from the `Install Telegraf` -section offered by the official Telegraf Documentation so make sure to follow or atleast check the official documentation before running this script, since there is no guarantee that this script will be updated regularly.
+> *Note:* Parts of this script are borrowed directly from the `Install Telegraf` -section offered by the official Telegraf Documentation so make sure to follow or atleast check the official documentation before running this script, since there is no guarantee that this script will be updated regularly.
 >
 > Find the official documentation for `Telegraf v1.26.0` here: [Telegraf 1.26 documentation](https://docs.influxdata.com/telegraf/v1.26/)